Santalales

-The Santalales are an order of flowering plants with a cosmopolitan distribution, but heavily concentrated in tropical and subtropical regions.
-It derives its name from its type genus Santalum (sandalwood).
-Mistletoe is the common name for a number of parasitic plants within the order.
+The Santalales are an order of flowering plants of eudicots.
+Well-known members of the Santalales include sandalwoods and the many species of mistletoes.
+The order has a cosmopolitan distribution, but is heavily concentrated in tropical and subtropical regions.
+It derives its name from its type genus, Santalum (sandalwood).

 Overview

 Many of the members of the order are parasitic plants, mostly hemiparasites, able to produce sugars through photosynthesis, but tapping the stems or roots of other plants to obtain water and minerals; some (e.g. Arceuthobium) are obligate parasites, have low concentrations of chlorophyll within their shoots (1/5 to 1/10 of that found in their host's foliage), and derive the majority of their sustenance from their hosts' vascular tissues (water, micro- and macronutrients, and sucrose).

 Most have seeds without testae (seed coats), which is unusual for flowering plants.

 Classification

 The APG IV system of 2016 includes seven families.
 As in the earlier APG III system, it was accepted that Olacaceae sensu lato was paraphyletic but new family limits were not proposed as relationships were considered uncertain.
 As of July 2021, this seven-family division of the Santalales was explicitly accepted by the World Flora Online, and implicitly by Plants of the World Online, in that it accepted none of the extra families recognized by other sources.
 The seven families are: